-Fort Knox does not require drip pans to be used unless:

-- You have a leaking vehicle (vehicle should be repaired immediately. - You are conducting refueling operations. - Your Command SOP dictates the use of drip pans. - B. Using drip pans creates the potential for spilling oil on the ground or in the storm drains, or not having the proper collection area for collecting or treating the oily water from the drip pans.
-Drip pads are the preferred method instead of using drip pans for preventing spills. - C. Remove POL/sheen from drip pan with oil absorbent.
+- Fort Knox does not require drip pans to be used unless: - o You have a leaking vehicle (vehicle should repaired immediately). - You are conducting refueling operations. - Your Command SOP dictates the use of drip pans - Using drip pans creates the potential for spilling oil on the ground or in the storm drains, or not having the proper collection area for collecting or treating the oily water from the drip pans.
+Drip pads are the preferred method instead of using drip pans for preventing spills. - Remove POL/sheen from drip pan with oil absorbent.
 Run any oil water mixture through oil water filter/separator.
-Double-bag used absorbent/pads and dispose of at C/DD landfill in contaminated soil roll- off. - D. Saturated drip pads should be passed through a pad wringer to remove excess POL, for extended use. - E. Drip pads that can no longer be used must be double-bagged and disposed of at the C/DD landfill in the contaminated soil roll-off.
+Double-bag used absorbent/pads and dispose of at C/DD landfill in contaminated soil rolloff. - Drip pads that can no longer be used must be double-bagged and disposed of at the C/DD landfill in the contaminated soil roll-off.